ActianCorp/integration-platform-docs/docs/integration-manager/dashboard.md

 ### FAILED JOBS

 The FAILED JOBS chart represents the number of failed integrations executed for the selected time period (30, 60 or 90 days).
-Hover over the chart to see the value per day. **<font color="red">Need image with data.</font>**
+Hover over the chart to see the value per day. <font color="red">Need image with more data.</font>

    ![Failed Jobs Widget](/img/Failed-Jobs-Widget.png)

 ### JOB STATUS

-The JOB STATUS chart represents run results status for configuration jobs executed during the selected time period (30, 60 or 90 days). **<font color="red">Need image with data.</font>**
+The JOB STATUS chart represents run results status for configuration jobs executed during the selected time period (30, 60 or 90 days).

    ![Job Status Widget](/img/Job-Status-Widget.png)